Updated April 28, 2021 12:36 PM EDT

 The bill also proposes to enlarge the attorney-client privilege loophole, by permitting boards to meet in executive session (closed meeting) for virtually any legal matter, citing “attorney-client privilege,” even if the issue to be discussed does not pertain to pending or ongoing litigation.

 (IAC Opposes SB72.
-The bill opens the door for HOAs to use the attorney-client privilege loophole to close virtually any meeting, or any portion of a meeting, that may be controversial or that discusses any “legal matter” that is completely unrelated to pending or ongoing litigation.
+This new law opens the door for HOAs to use the attorney-client privilege loophole to close virtually any meeting, or any portion of a meeting, that may be controversial or that discusses any “legal matter” that is completely unrelated to pending or ongoing litigation.
 It’s a convenient excuse for holding executive session.

 Also of concern: the fine provisions, specifically authorizing the Real Estate Commission to arbitrarily decide what types of violations threaten “health, safety, and welfare” and what violations do not.
 The bill sets no limit on fines for violations that, in the judgment of the Commission, create real harm.
 This one-size-fits-all approach to authorizing boards to impose fines fails to consider the unique facts and circumstances of each HOA dispute over covenant violations.
 It essentially bypasses due process for property owners.)